Have Shoes, Can Travel

 Mike was determined to make sure that this time I left the house appropriately shod.
 “Ah, just think.
 There you’ll be.
 Reclined at the basin with your feet stuck out, dirty gardening shoes on show for all to see.”

-All I can say is, teasing me must have caused him to become distracted.
+All I can say is, his obvious enjoyment in teasing me must have led to his temporary distraction.

 For halfway up the 84 steps..
 “Oh B*gger!”